ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. You will see the work items, source code and CI/CD definitions already populated by the demo generator.

 1. Navigate to the **Code** hub.
-You will notice we have two code repositories - one with the same name as your project that contains the code for the web application and the other one **myshuttlecalc** that has the code for a fare calculator which we will package and use it in the web application.
+You will notice we have two code repositories - one with the same name as your project that contains the code for the web application and the other one **MyShuttleCalc** - contains the code for a class library  that is used by the MyShuttle2 application..

 ## Setting up Eclipse